HOW TO IDENTIFY JAPANESE KNOTWEED

 The canes are hollow, collapsing and intertwining on top of one another.
 Quite often, you will see canes from previous years, at a different stage of decomposition, underneath the recent growth.
 Towards the end of winter you might see shoots of next season’s Japanese Knotweed underneath the decomposing foliage.

 DO YOU NEED PROFESSIONAL HELP WITH JAPANESE KNOTWEED?

 If you are still unsure whether or not Japanese knotweed poses a threat to your property and you want to speak to an expert, simply contact us online, find your local branch or call us today and speak to one of our qualified and experienced Japanese knotweed experts.

-Alternatively, you can always book a knotweed survey and have one of our Knotweed specialists take a look.
+Alternatively, you can always fill in the form below to request a knotweed survey and have one of our Knotweed specialists take a look.